jmorton06/Lumos/Lumos/External/imgui/docs/BACKENDS.md

 and you have high-level systems everywhere.<BR>
 Suggestion: try using a non-portable backend first (e.g. win32 + underlying graphics API) to get your desktop builds working first.
 This will get you running faster and get your acquainted with how Dear ImGui works and is setup.
-You can then rewrite a custom backend using your own engine API.
+You can then rewrite a custom backend using your own engine API...

+Generally:
+It is unlikely you will add value to your project by creating your own backend.

 Also:
 The [multi-viewports feature](https://github.com/ocornut/imgui/issues/1542) of the 'docking' branch allows